Vynokris/ScreenTime/README.md

 # Screen Time App
 This app records the usage time for each specified app.
 It shows these times in a bar chart.
-It also saves the times so that it can show the PC usage time on previous days.
+It also saves the times so that it can show the total usage time on previous days.
 This app was built using python and is intended for use on Windows 10.

 ### 1. General information
 - You can change tab by selecting one in the menu at the top.
 The default one is "Today".